-The 'tufte-handout' document class defines a style similar to the style Edward Tufte uses in his books and handouts.
+The Tufte-L^AT_EX document classes define a style similar to the style Edward Tufte uses in his books and handouts.
 Tufte's style is known for its extensive use of sidenotes, tight integration of graphics with text, and well-set typography.
-This document aims to be at once a demonstration of the features of the 'tufte-handout' document class and a style guide to its use.
+This document aims to be at once a demonstration of the features of the Tufte-L^AT_EX document classes and a style guide to their use.